2005 Mnet KM Music Video Festival: Background

-There were other notable guests on the event besides the presenters and performers, including the silhouette dancer for BoA's performance Hyoyeon, who would later debut as a member of Girls' Generation.
-Six Mnet characters 보, 쳇, 섭리, 병, 구, and 371 also made appearances.

-After BoA's performance of "Girls on Top", she appeared to have fainted while coming down from the stage and was immediately carried away on the back of her manager to her car.
-Her agency reported that she was just exhausted after the 9-minute dance and having practiced without rest the day before.
+After BoA's performance of "Girls on Top", she appeared to have fainted while coming down from the stage and was carried away on the back of her manager.
+Her agency reported that she was exhausted after the 9-minute performance and having practiced without rest the day before.
 She later returned without concern to accept her award for Best Female Artist.